JaimeMagiera/oct/automated-testing.md

 ## Introduction

-Being a community project, OKD benefits greatly from from repeated testing of installation and functionality.
-In an effort to simplify the process of conducting repeated OKD installs on vSphere UPI, I developed a script that handles each step of the installation process— from downloading the installer to cleaning up after the installer complete.
-The script is modular in the sense that each task is a separate function in the script.
-This allows youk to arrange tasks in different combinations by calling them in a wrapper script.
+It's possible to completely automate the process of installing OpenShift/OKD on vSphere with User Provisioned Infrastructure by chaining together the various functions of oct via a wrapper script.

 ## Prerequisites